 Specifications will be reviewed and updated as appropriate.

-ISC suggests Core i5, Core i7, and Phenom II processors for Performance PCs while suggesting Core i3 and Athlon II processors for Value PCs.
-Notebook suggestions range from Core i3s on the low-end to Core i5s and Core i7s on the mid and high-end—almost all notebook users will be well served by the Core i5.
+ISC suggests Intel Core i5 and Core i7 processors for Performance PCs while suggesting Intel Core i5 processors for Value PCs.
+Notebook suggestions range from Intel Core Ms and Core i5s on the low-end to Intel Core i5s and Core i7s on the mid and high-end—almost all notebook users will be well served by the Core i5.

-Atom: Intel's low-end and low-power dual core processor, available on netbooks and low-powered desktops.
-Actual processor speed is still important with this processor.
+Atom: Intel's low-end and low-power dual core processor, available on tablets.
+Actual processor speed is important with this processor.

 Core i5: Intel's mid-range to high-end dual and quad core processors, available on notebooks and desktops.
 Currently the center of the market.
 Current versions of the i5 have Intel HD graphics on-chip, with options ranging up to Iris/Iris Pro.

 Core i7: Intel's highest-end quad core processors, available on notebooks and desktops.
 Current versions of the i7 have Intel HD graphics on-chip, with options ranging up to Iris/Iris Pro.

-A6/A8: AMD's all-purpose (APU) processor, available on notebook, netbook, ultra-small desktop, and low-end desktop designs.
+A6/A8/A10: AMD's all-purpose (APU) processor, available on notebook, ultra-small desktop, and low-end desktop designs.
 Actual processor speed is still important with this processor.
-Unlike the Athlon II and Phenom II products, the A-series processers have integrated AMD Radeon graphics on-chip.
+The A-series processers have integrated AMD Radeon graphics on-chip.